What is our School Council?

 MUGA Grand Opening

-The day began with a visit from Rishi Sunak, our member of Parliament and the Chancellor of the Exchequer.
+The day began with a visit from Rishi Sunak, who at that time was our member of Parliament and the Chancellor of the Exchequer.
 He had a meeting with the school councillors and he was grilled by the children!
 Questions included, what is the hardest part of your job?
 Why did you choose to go into politics and what would you be if not a politician.
 His answer?
 He’s always wanted to be an X-wing pilot in the Star Wars films!
 Who knew?

-We were then joined by Josh Coburn, an ex-pupil who is now playing football for Middleborough F.C., together with their manager at the time, Neil Warnock.
-After meeting with Bailey and Alfie, our guests enjoyed a fantastic opening ceremony performed by all of our children.
+We were then joined by Josh Coburn, an ex-pupil who is now playing football for Middleborough F.C.

 What an incredible day!